Tohueyo (MH625r)

 Glyph or Iconographic Image Description:

-This black-line drawing of the simplex glyph for the personal name Tohueyo ("Outsider") is attested here as a man's name.
-This glyph is constructed as the addition of a round ornament below the lower lip.
+This black-line drawing of the simplex glyph for the personal name Tohueyo ("Outsider" or "Foreigner") is attested here as a man's name.
+This glyph is constructed as the addition of a round ornament below the lower lip of the tribute payer himself.
 The ornament is a circle with a dot in the middle.
 The implication is that this lip ornament was not worn by the local Nahuas, making this person an "outsider" (tohueyo).

 Description, Credit: